List of Baltimore neighborhoods

 This list of Baltimore neighborhoods includes the neighborhoods of Baltimore, Maryland, divided into nine geographical regions: North, Northeast, East, Southeast, South, Southwest, West, Northwest, and Central.
 Each district is patrolled by a respective precinct of the Baltimore Police Department.

 Charles Street down to Hanover Street and Ritchie Highway serve as the east-west dividing line and Eastern Avenue to Route 40 as the north-south dividing line.
 Baltimore Street is the north-south dividing line for the U.S. Postal Service.
 It is not uncommon for locals to divide the city simply by East or West Baltimore, using Charles Street or I-83 as a dividing line.

 The following is a list of major neighborhoods in Baltimore, organized by broad geographical location in the city:

-Baltimore neighborhoods
+Neighborhoods

 A list of the neighborhoods of Baltimore listed by planning district: